-The Nittnaus family of Burgenland, Austria, is family of renegades — but respectful renegades.
-They might have thrown the rulebooks out of the window, but it hasn’t just been for the sake of doing so, but rather to see if they could improve the way the rulebook had been written in the first place.
+The Nittnaus family of Burgenland, Austria, is a family of renegades — but respectful renegades.
+They might have thrown the rulebooks out of the window, but it hasn’t just been for the sake of doing so... rather these are creative, explorative winemakers who are thinking outside of the box.

 The sons of Anita and Hans Nittnaus, Martin and Andi, are joined by their cousin, Lydia, in their quest to take their family’s work one step further.
 Together, this trio is carving their own path, adding another dimension to the work already achieved.
 And in doing so, it’s like they’re forging a new genre for their region — they are the punk group to their family’s rock band.